 In Spreadsheet.com, indenting and outdenting rows allows you to create hierarchical relationships between rows.

-More than just a visual indicator, indenting and outdenting turns rows into "parents" with "children."
-Sometimes called "grouping", indenting and outdenting rows combines groups with tabs to create hierarchical relationships that persist across Views.
+Indented rows are more than just a visual indicator.
+Indenting (and outdenting) turns rows into "parents" and "children."
+Sometimes called "grouping", indenting and outdenting rows create hierarchical relationships that persist across Views.
 For instance, in Kanban Views you can sort by level, showing all rows, just parent rows, or only rows at a specific level in the hierarchy.
 In addition, there are unique hierarchy formulas that allow you to reference child data in the hierarchy.

 Hierarchies are useful when you have rows of data that are related to each other, like denoting subtasks in a project plan or budget line items that roll-up to subtotals.

 This article features Spreadsheet.com's Cap Table with Shareholder Database template and Product Launch Plan template.
 Explore the Template Gallery to find ready-to-use templates in over 20 different categories, or learn more about starting a new workbook from a Spreadsheet.com template.

 In Spreadsheet.com, rows can be indented and thereby become "children" to their "parent" row.
 This ability has multiple names, including row hierarchies, "tabbing" or "indenting" rows, and grouping rows.

 The top-level of a hierarchy is generally referred to as the "parent" row or a "Level 1" row.
 Rows one indent lower are known as "child" or a "Level 2" rows.
 Two indents in are "grandchild" or "Level 3" rows, etc.